yousefelassal/quote-cron/README.md

 > The minute you settle for less than you deserve, you get even less than you settled for.

 > Ceasing to do evil, Cultivating the good, Purifying the heart: This is the teaching of the Buddhas.

+> Pick battles big enough to matter, small enough to win.